Welcome to West Loop

 An ingrained creative vibe at the edges of downtown Chicago.

 Time Magazine deemed it “the land of the living dead” in 1949, but the West Loop of today is very much alive.
 Art galleries and antique sources for collectors of all kinds, stylish shops for fashion-forward consumers, innovative restaurants and bars, and a thriving music and street fair scene regularly draw crowds.

 Endless dining and bar options that will keep you up ‘til dawn.

-A slew of openings centered around Randolph Street and Fulton Market make restaurant- and bar-hopping in untrodden territory a nightly possibility.
-You can go from taqueria to futuristic cocktail lounge, sushi bar to secret underground speakeasy, whole-animal butcher shop to wine tasting, burger bar to champagne salon—and the neighborhood’s evolution is far from finished.
+A slew of openings centered around Randolph Street and Fulton Market make restaurant- and bar-hopping in the untrodden territory a nightly possibility.
+You can go from taqueria to futuristic cocktail lounge, sushi bar to a secret underground speakeasy, whole-animal butcher shop to wine tasting, burger bar to the champagne salon—and the neighborhood’s evolution is far from finished.

 A budding family-friendly atmosphere.

 There’s a growing market for young families as more businesses (and young professionals) infiltrate the neighborhood.
 Townhomes and larger condo units can still be hard to come by as many are snapped up almost as quickly as new development blueprints can be drafted!
 But there are exceptional public and private education options along with a number of parks in the area.